Kisa

 Kisa is a Korean restaurant in New York City with confirmed recognition from the New York Times Best Restaurants in New York City list and the James Beard Awards.
 It is a stronger fit when the meal calls for a planned restaurant choice rather than a generic fallback, while diners comparing options can also look at 8282.

 The recommendation is yes for diners specifically seeking Korean food in New York City, with one caveat: go in for the restaurant overall rather than a single famous order.
-The verified information does not support naming a signature dish, price point, chef, or service format, so first-timers should treat this as a Korean restaurant where the smarter move is to review the current menu and choose what fits the group.
+There is no signature dish, price point, chef, or service format emphasized, so first-timers should review the current menu and choose what fits the group.

 Why it works for an occasion, not just another Korean dinner